flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

  PPM and PWM RC Input Channels

 * PPM: RC receiver in PPM mode.
-Channel 1 on RC port acts as PPM input when param PWM_PPM_SEL = 1 which can be changed from FlytConsole.
+Channel 1 on RC port acts as PPM input.

-.. note:: By default PPM mode is enabled.
+.. .. note:: By default PPM mode is enabled.

-* SPEKTRUM: For a SPEKTRUM, DSM, DSM2, or DSM-X Satellite RC receiver, connect to the SPKT/DSM port.
+* SPEKTRUM: For a SPEKTRUM, DSM, DSM2, or DSM-X Satellite RC receiver, connect to the SPEK port.

 * SBUS